PR Publicity - Page 2

 Conclusion

 If you’re a small business owner, you know how crucial it is to stand out in today’s crowded market.
 But with so many competing businesses, it can be challenging to get noticed without spending a fortune on advertising.
 If you want your business to succeed without breaking the bank, grassroots PR is an effective and affordable kind of marketing that anyone can do.
-We hope this article has helped shed some light on what grassroots PR actually is—and how it can help your business!
+We hope this article has helped shed some light on what grassroots PR is—and how it can help your business!

 Keetria is an entrepreneur, wellness advocate, and brand strategy coach for creatives & entrepreneurs with 16 years of public relations expertise working with some of the world’s leading brands, startups, media personalities, and entertainers.
 If you would like to work together, don’t hesitate to reach out!